o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 toc: true
 ---

-In this tutorial, you'll learn how to extend the **Open 3D Engine (O3DE) Editor** using the `CppToolGem` template to create a custom tool Gem called **Shape Example**.
-This tool Gem allows you to create entities with a Shape component and configure their component properties.
+In this tutorial, you'll learn how to extend the **Open 3D Engine (O3DE) Editor** using the `CppToolGem` template to create a custom tool Gem called **MyShapeExample**.
+This custom tool allows you to create entities with a Shape component and configure their component properties.
 The Gem is written in C++ with [Qt](https://wiki.qt.io/Main), the O3DE Tools UI API, and other O3DE APIs.

-The **ShapeExample** Gem is also one of the sample Gems in the [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).
+The **ShapeExample** Gem, a sample Gem in the [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample), demonstrates the finished Gem that you create in this tutorial.
 You can reference the ShapeExample Gem sample as you follow along this tutorial.

 By the end of this tutorial, you'll be able to extend the Editor by creating your own custom tools written in C++.

-The following image is a preview of the Shape Exmple tool that you create in this tutorial.
+The following image is a preview of the custom tool that you create.

 {{< image-width "/images/learning-guide/tutorials/extend-the-editor/shape-example/cpp-shape-example-demo.png" "1080" "An image of the Shape Example tool and some entities created by it." >}}